garylirocks/quickrefs/azure-active-directory.markdown

 | Microsoft Graph | `application`                                                                                                                                                | `servicePrincipal`                                                                                                                               |

 - If you register an application in the portal, an application object as well as a service principal object are automatically created in your home tenant.
 If you register/create an application using the Microsoft Graph APIs, creating the service principal object is a **separate step**.
+- *In the portal, under "Enterprise applications", if you add an app from the gallery, it creates an app under "App registrations" as well.*
 - By default, all users in your directory have rights to register application objects and discretion over which applications they give access to their organizational data through consent (limited to their own data).
 - When the **first** user sign in to an application and grant consent, that will **create a service principal** in your tenant, any following consent grant info will be stored on the same service principal.
 - When you update the name of an application, the name of the service principal gets updated automatically